boof/farmfacts-old/README.markdown

 FarmFacts - Ruby on Rails based CMS
 ===================================

-Minimal CMS based on Ruby on Rails 2.3.
+Minimal CMS based on Ruby on Rails 2.3+.
 It uses some plugins I wrote or refactored myself.
-The CMS provides some base functionality like page creation with attachments, authentication and embedable navigations, and can be extended with FaFa engines (Blog, Forum, etc.).
+The CMS provides some base functionality like page creation with attachments, authentication and embedable navigations, and can be extended with engines written for FarmFacts (Blog, Forum, ...).
-The CMS supports themes while every page can be skinned individually.
+The CMS supports themes while every page can be handwritten.

 FEATURED PLUGINS:
 -----------------